Modeling synapses in NESTML

 Presynaptic spike event handler

-It is the responsibility of the event handler for the spiking input port to submit the event to the (spiking) output port.
-This can be done using the predefined deliver_spike(w, d) function, which takes two parameters: a weight w and delay d.
+Typically, it is the responsibility of the event handler for the spiking input port to create an event at the (spiking) output port.
+This can be done using the predefined emit_spike(w, d) function, which for synapses is expected to take two parameters: a weight w and delay d.

 The corresponding event handler has the general structure: